franciscolopezsancho/akka-topics/chapter09b/README.md

 	$ 11 499 barrel 120

 ## Known Problems
 After pressing ENTER it appears a `M^` in the console.
 As a consequence this not produces a new line and you can't interact with the console to send input to create containers.

-To solve this enter the following:
+To solve this enter the following in your command line before starting the Sbt shell:

 	stty sane